top of page

 Status: Inactive.
 This legislation failed to progress because the Department of Health and the Department of Social and Health Services wanted more time to review the policy implications.

-Oregon Legislation Priority Legislation
+Oregon Priority Legislation

 Oregon Priorities